RobTillaart/uv-sensor/README.md

 ### Future

-- verify vs calibrated sensor
+- verify vs calibrated sensor.
-- investigate angle sensitivity (if the UV light comes from an angle)
+- investigate angle sensitivity (if the UV light comes from an angle).
-- investigate response time to stabilize (e.g. does it react fast on clouds)
+- investigate response time to stabilize (e.g. does it react fast on clouds).
 - investigate with different light sources (UVled, TL, sunlight).

-- make a class
-- allow use of internal / external ADC
+- allow use of internal / external ADC.
-- add a pin to control the power of the sensor (low energy applications)
+- add a pin to control the power of the sensor (low energy applications).
 -